Reducing Overconfidence Predictions for Autonomous Driving Perception: Introduction

-In this paper, we report on object recognition results showing that the SoftMax and Sigmoid prediction layers do indeed sometimes induce erroneous decision-making, which can be critical in autonomous driving.
-This is particularly evident when ``unseen'' samples \ie, out-of-training distribution test data are presented to the network.
+In this paper, we report on object recognition results showing that the Softmax and Sigmoid prediction layers do indeed sometimes induce erroneous decision-making, which can be critical in autonomous driving.
+This is particularly evident when `unseen' samples \ie, out-of-training distribution test data are presented to the network.
 On the other hand, the approach described here is able to mitigate such problems during the testing stage (prediction).

 The rest of this article is structured as follows.
 The related work is presented in Section \ref{sec:Related_Work}, while the proposed methodology is developed in Section \ref{sec:method}.
-The experimental part and the results are reported in Section \ref{sec:experiments} and finally the conclusion is given in Section \ref{sec:conclusions}.
+The experimental part and the results are reported in Section \ref{sec:experiments}, the conclusion is given in Section \ref{sec:conclusions}, while Section \ref{futurework} presents ideas to expand the proposed research, and finally Section \ref{Annex} (Appendix) presents results considering an extra experiment.